Axiematic/datawookie/content/abstracts/2018-06-15-abstract-dark-corners-tidyverse.md

 draft: true
 ---

+Title: Unsung Heroes of the Tidyverse

 In the realm of the Tidyverse, there are functions which are always in the spotlight.
-These are the titans: well known, frequently used and virtually indispensable.
+These are the titans: well known and loved, frequently invoked and virtually indispensable.

 There are other, lesser-known functions which stand quietly in the shadows.
 Unacknowledged, somewhat obscure and almost forgotten.
 Waiting for their moment to shine.

-I'll talk about five of these Unsung Heroes of the Tidyverse, singing their praises and showing you how they can help to defeat your next Data Science dragon.
+I'll talk about five of these Unsung Heroes of the Tidyverse, lauding their virtues and showing how they can help you succeed on your next Data Science quest.